A Two-Night Mini Online Course

 - You don’t write in rhyme, but you want tips on how to make your prose sound more lyrical.

-At registration: Consider submitting one stanza of a rhyming work in progress (no more than 6 lines).
+You can also consider submitting one stanza of a rhyming work in progress at registration (no more than 6 lines).
 We will choose a few to analyze during the course.

 (Don’t have a rhyming work-in-progress?
 No problem!
 Submitting one stanza is not a requirement for this course.)